mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 ## EigenDamage: Structured Pruning in a Eigenvalue-corrected Kronecker Factorization (EKFAC)
-Thomas George, et al. [[paper](https://arxiv.org/pdf/1806.03884.pdf)] proposed Eigenvalue-corrected Kronecker Factorization (EKFAC), which is a provably better approximation of the Fisher Information Matrix than KFAC.
+[Thomas George, et al, 2018 ](https://arxiv.org/pdf/1806.03884.pdf)proposed Eigenvalue-corrected Kronecker Factorization (EKFAC), which is a provably better approximation of the Fisher Information Matrix than KFAC.
 The idea is to use eigendecomposition of  matrices $$A$$ and $$S$$ to get the Fisher matrix as shown below:

 $$